rach-db/Python_email_automation/README.md

+⚠️ Disclaimer: This project is for educational and ethical use only.
+Do not use it for unauthorized tracking.

 # 📧 Email Sender Script

 This is a Python script for sending bulk emails using the **Mailjet API** and an Excel email list.